Pumpkin Bars are the perfect pumpkin treat. This easy pumpkin bar recipe is soft and moist, and loaded with chocolate chunks.

 Hi hi!
-I am popping in to share the recipe for these Pumpkin Chocolate Chip Bars, which come from my friend Sabine's brand new book!
+I am popping in to share this pumpkin bar recipe, which come from my friend Sabine's brand new book!
 I was lucky enough to get a little peek earlier this year when she asked me to write a recommendation for the back.
 It was truly such a huge honour to be asked, and I am so excited for her new book!

 Her book is called 'The Chocolate Addict's Baking Book' and it is jammed full of chocolate recipes.
-I had a super hard time deciding what to make, but landed on these pumpkin chocolate chip bars.
-They are super easy to make, and the perfect texture - dense and a tiny bit fudgy, and full of pumpkin and fall spices.
+I had a super hard time deciding what to make, but landed on these pumpkin bars.
+They are super easy to make, and the perfect texture - dense and a tiny bit fudgy, and full of pumpkin pie spices.
+I love making pumpkin recipes, and these pumpkin bars are perfect addition to my homemade bar recipe lineup.

 The whole thing then gets baked until the middle is done, then left to cool before being sliced into bars.
 They take almost no time to throw together, and keep super well in a container.